-Criteria JORC Code explanation Commentary Classification The basis for the classification of the Mineral Resources into varying confidence categories.
-Whether appropriate account has been taken of all relevant factors (i.e. relative confidence in tonnage/grade estimations, reliability of input data, confidence in continuity of geology and metal values, quality, quantity and distribution of the data).
-Whether the result appropriately reflects the The Congolone deposit is divided into Inferred, Indicated and Measured resources on the basis of the drilling spacing and mineralogy density.
-Areas with drill spacing of 50m x 250m spacing and availability of mineralogical data are classified as Measured Resources; Indicated: 200m x 250m and 250m x 500m drilled hole spacing; and Inferred Resources: wider drill hole spacing with very low HM: 250m x 500m.
-In the view of the Competent Person, all of the relevant factors have been taken into account in making the classification.
-The current classification reflects the view of the Competent Person.
-Audits or reviews Competent Person's view of the deposit.
-The results of any audits or reviews of Mineral Resource estimates.
-No specific audits have been undertaken on the Congolone Resource by outside parties.
-However, SRK of Cardiff has audited other Kenmare Resources and found no substantive issues with the techniques applied.
+Criteria JORC Code explanation Commentary values, quality, quantity and distribution of the data).
+Whether the result appropriately reflects the Competent Person's view of the deposit.
+Audits or reviews The results of any audits or reviews of Mineral Resource estimates.
+No specific audits have been undertaken on the Marrua Resource by outside parties.
 The 1988-89 drilling and assaying techniques were audited by MDL of Queensland and found to be of suitable standard.
 Discussion of relative accuracy/ confidence Where appropriate a statement of the relative accuracy and confidence level in the Mineral Resource estimate using an approach or procedure deemed appropriate by the Competent Person.
 For example, the application of statistical or geostatistical procedures to quantify the relative accuracy of the resource within stated confidence limits, or, if such an approach is not deemed appropriate, a qualitative discussion of the factors that could affect the relative accuracy and confidence of the estimate.
 The statement should specify whether it relates to global or local estimates, and, if local, state the relevant tonnages, which should be relevant to technical and economic evaluation.
 Documentation should include assumptions made and the procedures used.
-These statements of relative accuracy and Overall accuracy is expected to be good at the global level as there is generally very little variability in the grades.
-Overall, the model is similar, but conservative, in average HM grade estimation when compared to drill data mean (1.86% v 1.99%) respectively, with mean slimes and oversize similarly slightly lower between the model and the drill data.
-Mineralogy data is likewise very constant in terms of the mineral species contents and is not likely to change significantly.
-Ilmenite quality is also reasonably consistent.
+These statements of relative accuracy and confidence of the estimate should be compared with production data, where available.
+Overall accuracy is expected to be good at the global level as there is generally very little variability in the grades.
+Overall, the model is similar, but conservative, in average HM grade estimation when compared to drill data mean (2.31% v 2.45%) respectively, with mean slimes and oversize similarly slightly lower between the model and the drill data.
+No mineralogy and ilmenite quality data available.
 The Company's experience of mining the Namalope orebody since 2013 has shown that the actual grade determined from feed samples is on average within +/- 1% of the predicted grade.
-No direct production data is available for the Congolone deposit, but this is seen as reasonable confirmation of the estimation techniques.
+No direct production data is available for the Marrua deposit, but this is seen as reasonable confirmation of the estimation techniques.